Know Before You Go

 The lower level also houses a visitor complex, an art gallery displaying historical nativity scenes, a gift shop chock-full of Catholic souvenirs and the Chapel of Mary, where mass is held every Sunday.
 Between masses, choral music plays softly from the speakers as visitors rest on wooden pews and observe the impressive architecture and art in hushed silence.
 From May through October, mass is also held outdoors in the Grotto Plaza — an expansive, pew-lined square facing the Grotto Cave.

-For a $6 admission fee, guests can ride the elevator built against the cliff’s craggy rock face to reach the Grotto’s famed botanical gardens.
+For an admission fee, guests can ride the elevator built against the cliff’s craggy rock face to reach the Grotto’s famed botanical gardens.
 Upon disembarking, visitors are greeted by a lush oasis of expertly groomed rhododendron gardens and dense foliage overlooking the Columbia River Valley, Cascade Mountains and Mount Saint Helens.
 Perched atop the cliff is the impressive Marilyn Moyer meditation chapel — a modernist granite and glass structure that has won numerous national and international architecture awards since its construction in 1991.
 The chapel’s north wall is made entirely of glass, providing a striking view of the Cascade Mountain Range and Columbia River Valley.
 Another bronze pietà occupies the center of the chapel, further casting an aura of solemnity and introspection.